 As threats to global security have evolved, so too has the role of reserve forces in NATO.
 Reservists combine a civilian career with a military function and therefore play a crucial role in building bridges between military and non-military personnel across the Alliance.
-They are recognised as indispensable to the Alliance’s defence at the earliest stages of a conflict since their main role is to be available to fight as soon as there is the need to mobilise forces.
+Their main role is to be available to fight as soon as there is the need to mobilise forces, making them an indispensable part of the Alliance’s security.

 - NATO does not have or control its own reserve forces – it works on reservist issues through three different entities.